 Service Companies Offering Tuition Payment Plans

 Nelnet Business Solutions provides a school-specific webpage with plan details for each school.
-There are also instructions on how to enroll, which usually begins by signing up on the school's website.
+The webpage also includes instructions on how to enroll, which usually begins by signing up on the school's website.
+Nelnet offers international student payment plans and past-due payment plans for students who fall behind.

 What happens if you don't make your payments?